felixboet/netlify-cms-widget-colorpicker/README.md

 #### Disable Alpha

-for the `chrome` and `sketch` picker, you can disable the slider for the alpha value
+disable the slider for the alpha value for the `chrome` and `sketch` picker:

 ```
 disableAlpha: true
 ```

 ## To Do

-Color Swatches / Presets can't be customized yet, will be added soon

 ## Support